Community Engagement

 with Wayne High School, Centerville High School, and Sinclair Community College

-We gave student chamber choirs from Wayne High School, Centerville High School, and Sinclair Community College the opportunity to perform serious choral music in a professional environment.
-It also gave participating schools the opportunity to showcase their music programs.
-The project was made possible through a grant from the Montgomery County Arts and Cultural District.
+Project Sing gave student chamber choirs from Wayne High School, Centerville High School, and Sinclair Community College the opportunity to prepare and perform serious choral music in a professional environment.
+The project also showcased the music programs of the participating schools.

-2005-2006 – psalm Triptych
+2005-2006 – psalm Triptych commissioned work project

 with Donald Busarow and Stivers School for the Arts